Dev-Genesis/CSX/README.md

 The Contract is based on ERC20 Token Standard.

 ## What is this repository for?
-*Crypto Securities Token* ICO contract.
+* *Crypto Securities Token* ICO contract.

+* for crowd funding during the pre and ICO phase.

 ## Flow Chart CSX Coin